nabaneetLahiri/Cybersecurity-Training-Content/s1_threats_attacks_vulns.md

        1. Online: Is against a live logon prompt.
        2. Offline: The attack is working on their own independent computers to compromise a password hash.
    6. **Collision**: When two different inputs produce the same hash value.
-   7. **Downgrade**: Forces a system to lessen its security, this allows for the attacker to exploit the lesser security control.
-It is most often associated with cryptographic attacks due to weak implementations of cipher suites.
-Example is TLS > SSL, a man-in-the-middle POODLE attack exploiting TLS v1.0 - CBC mode.
    8. **Replay**: The attacker captures network packets and then retransmits them back onto the network to gain unauthorized access.
-   9. **Weak implementations**: The main cause of failures in modern cryptography systems are because of poor or weak implementations instead of a failure caused by the algorithm itself.

-## <span style="color:#009fd4">Threat actor types and attributes.</span>

-1. Types of actors:
-    1. **Script kiddies**: A person who uses pre-existing code and scripts to hack into machines, because they lack the expertise to write their own.
-    2. **Hacktivist**: An individual who is someone who misuses computer systems for a socially or politically motivated agenda.
-They have roots in the hacker culture and ethics.
-Hacker on a mission.
-    3. **Organized crime**: These are professionals motivated ultimately by profit.
-They have enough money to buy the best gear and tech.
-Multiple people perform specific roles: gathering data, managing exploits, and one who actually writes the code.
-    4. **Nation states/APT**: An APT is an advanced persistent threat, these are massive security risks that can cost companies and countries millions of dollars.
-Nation states have very sophisticated hacking teams that target the security of other nations.
-They often attack military organizations or large security sites, they also frequently attack power plants.
-    5. **Insiders**: Someone who is inside the company who has intricate knowledge of the company and how its network works.
-They can pinpoint a specific vulnerability and may even have access to multiple parts of the network.
-    6. **Competitors**: Rival companies, can bring down your network or steal information through espionage.
-2. Attributes of actors:
-    1. **Internal/external**: Internal is inside the company, can be intentional, unintentional.
-External is someone outside the company trying to get in.
-    2. **Level of sophistication**: Is the skill of the hacker and the complexity of the attack.
-    3. **Resources/funding**: The amount of money and the value of the tech and gear being used.
-    4. **Intent/motivation**: The reason for the attack, can be for political, monetary, or social reasons.
-    5. **Use of Open-source intelligence (OSINT)**: Data that is collected through publicly available information.
-This can be used to help make decisions.
-Can be used by threat actors to help find their next target or how to best attack their target.
-OSINT is also incredibly helpful for mitigating risks and for identifying new threat actors.

-## <span style="color:#009fd4">Threat Categories</span>
-* **Network Threats**
-  - Information gathering
-  - Sniffing and eavesdropping
-  - DNS/ARP Poisoning
-  - MITM (Man-in-the-Middle Attack)
-  - DoS/DDoS
-  - Password-based attacks
-  - Firewall and IDS attack
-  - Session Hijacking

-* **Host Threats**
-  - Password cracking
-  - Malware attacks
-  - Footprinting
-  - Profiling
-  - Arbitrary code execution
-  - Backdoor access
-  - Privilege Escalation
-  - Code Execution

-* **Application Threats**
-  - Injection Attacks
-  - Improper data/input validation
-  - Improper error handling and exeception management
-  - Hidden-field manipulation
-  - Broken session management
-  - Cryptography issues
-  - SQL injection
-  - Phishing
-  - Buffer Overflow
-  - Information disclosure
-  - Security Misconfigurations

-## <span style="color:#009fd4">Attack Vectors</span>
-*Path by which a hacker can gain access to a host in order to deliver a payload or malicious outcome*

-- **APT - Advanced Persistent Threats**
-  - An advanced persistent threat is a stealthy threat actor, typically a nation state or state-sponsored group, which gains unauthorized access to a computer network and remains undetected for an extended period; Typically uses zero day attacks.
-- **Cloud computing / Cloud based technologies**
-  - Flaw in one client's application cloud allow attacker to access other client's data
-- **Viruses, worms, and malware**
-  - Viruses and worms are the most prevalent networking threat that are capable of infecting a network within seconds.
-- **Ransomware**
-  - Restricts access to the computer system's files and folders and demands an online ransom payment to the attacker in order to remove the restrictions.
-- **Mobile Device threats**
-- **Botnets**
-  - Huge network of compromised systems used by an intruder to perform various network attacks
-- **Insider attacks**
-    - Disgruntled employee can damage assets from inside.
-    - Huge network of compromised hosts. (used for DDoS).

-- **Phishing attacks**
-- **Web Application Threats**
-  - Attacks like SQL injection, XSS (Cross-site scripting)...
-- **IoT Threats**

 ## <span style="color:#009fd4">Vulnerabilities</span>